-La Palma in Chalatenango is a mountainous municipality located in the department of Chalatenaango.
-The city of La Palma played a significant role during the civil war peace negotiations and is one of the most well-known towns for craft in the country.
+La Palma Chalatenango is a mountainous municipality and city located in the department of Chalatenaango.
+The town of La Palma El Salvador is known for playing a significant role during the civil war peace negotiations and for the unique type of crafts made here.

-The colorful small town of La Palma is known for its handcrafted objects made out of wood or Copinol Seeds.
+The colorful small town is known for its handcrafted objects made out of wood or Copinol Seeds.
 These crafts are made in numerous shops all over town and sold all over the country.

 First Dialogue for Peace in La Palma in 1984.

-The city of La Palma in Chalatenango was the location of the first dialogue between the FMLN guerrillas and the government of ex-president Jose Napoleon Duarte.
-This was the first time both sides agreed to peace talks since the civil conflict started around 1980.
+The city of La Palma was the location of the first dialogue between the FMLN guerrillas and the government of ex-president Jose Napoleon Duarte.
+The peace meeting of La Palma was the first of its kind; both sides agreed to get together and discuss how to end the armed conflict.

 The historic meeting would take place with strong opposition.
-Some opposed gathering with guerilla fighters as it would give them legitimacy.
+Some argued that getting together with guerilla fighters would give them legitimacy.

-Later on and by a Legislative Decree from the Salvadoran Legislative Assembly, the town of La Palma was proclaimed as the Cradle of Peace or La Cuna de La Paz in Spanish.
+The La Palma’s meeting went on as scheduled, but both sides didn’t reach an official agreement.
+Later on, and by a Legislative Decree from the Salvadoran Legislative Assembly, the town of La Palma was proclaimed as the Cradle of Peace or La Cuna de La Paz in Spanish.

 The colorful city of La Palma is part of the Artisan tourist Route or Ruta Artesanal.
-This is an enjoyable route that combines various types of attractions that revolve around local arts and crafts, and history.
+This tourist route is an enjoyable tour that combines various attractions that revolve around local arts, crafts, and history.
 The other towns on this route are San Ignacio, Citala, San Sebastian, Ilobasco, and Suchitoto.